Arindam75/ActiveLearning/README.md

 Note that , the 2nd notebook will fail to run if it doesn't find the __train__ folder.
 If the baseline model is not found , then also 2nd notebook will throw a FileNotFoundError in the section __Baseline Model Evaluation on Test Dataset__ and the rest of the notebook will fail to run.<br><br>

-After running both the notebooks , the requires CSV files would have been created in the __logger__ folder.
+After running both the notebooks , the required CSV files would have been created in the __logger__ folder.
 These are used in the 3rd notebook to create the charts.